waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 | Water | Ground | Super Effective |

 ## Menu Navigation
 - For complex menu inputs (like on-screen keyboards), perform all directional movements in one turn and the final confirmation ('A' button) in the next.
-Do not mix directional and action buttons in the same input sequence to avoid errors.
 - In the party screen, the 'SWITCH' option is used to reorder Pokémon.
 The 'MOVE' option is for reordering a Pokémon's moves.
-Confusing these leads to menu loops.
 - The main battle menu options are laid out in a 2x2 grid: FIGHT (top-left), PKMN (top-right), PACK (bottom-left), RUN (bottom-right).
-Navigating from FIGHT requires 'Right' for PKMN and 'Down' for PACK.

 # CURRENT QUEST: Investigate Olivine Lighthouse
 - **Objective:** Find the trigger that opens the path to Ecruteak City, which is likely inside the Olivine Lighthouse.